elfreyshira/brng/README.md

 const roller = new Brng(originalProportions, config) // config is optional

 Constructor parameters:
-  originalProportions [REQUIRED] {Object[String/Number:Number]} -- key-value mapping of
+ originalProportions [REQUIRED] {Object[String/Number:Number]} -- key-value mapping of weighted proportions.
-    weighted proportions.
 For example {mickeyd: 3, jackinthebox: 3, burgerking: 2, whataburger: 10}
  config {Object}
  config.random {Function} -- function that returns random number 0 - 1.
 Defaults to Math.random
  config.keepHistory {Boolean} -- if true, keep the roll history config.bias {Number} -- between 0 and 4.
-The higher the bias, the more it
-    favors values less chosen.
+The higher the bias, the more it favors values less chosen.
 If 0, it's basically a normal RNG.
 Defaults to 1. config.repeatTolerance {Number} -- between 0 and 1.
 The lower the tolerance, the more likely Brng will re-roll if it's a repeat.
 If 0, it'll never repeat.
 Defaults to 1.

 Public methods:
+ roll() -- selects a random value; remembers previous rolls. roll(value) -- force select the value from your original proportions.
+Ignores all criteria. roll({exclude: [value1, value2]}) -- select a value that excludes any values in the array roll({only: [value1, value2]}) -- select one of the values only within the given array

-  roll() -- selects a random value; remembers previous rolls. flip(), pick(), select(), choose(), randomize() -- aliases of `roll()` reset() -- resets all history and resets previous rolls undo () -- undo the previous roll. must have `config.keepHistory === true`
+ flip(), pick(), select(), choose(), randomize() -- aliases of `roll()` reset() -- resets all history and resets previous rolls undo () -- undo the previous roll. must have `config.keepHistory === true`

 Public readable values (if keepHistory === true): historyArray -- array of every single previous roll historyMapping -- hash of key to number of times rolled in total

 Public static values for common default proportions:
  Brng.defaultProportions.one6SidedDie -- proportions for rolling 1 6-sided die
  Brng.defaultProportions.two6SidedDice -- proportions for rolling 2 6-sided dice
  Brng.defaultProportions.coin -- proportions for flipping 1 coin
 ```